MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/troubleshoot-cluster-service-fails-to-start.md

 - Make sure that the list of accounts doesn't include local accounts.
 For more information, see [How to deny access to this computer from the network](/windows/security/threat-protection/security-policy-settings/deny-access-to-this-computer-from-the-network).

-- Make sure the list of accounts and groups doesn't include the "Everyone group."
+- Make sure the list of accounts and groups doesn't include the "Everyone" group.
 For more information, see [Deny log on locally security policy setting](/windows/security/threat-protection/security-policy-settings/deny-log-on-locally).

 After you change the policy settings, try to bring the node online again before you proceed.